-- a.)
-For wetland impacts greater than one acre and for all water withdrawals, an the assessment of functional values of the affected surface waters must include information on existing beneficial uses of the surface waters and information on fish and wildlife resources and habitat at the proposed project location; - i) Functional values may include: water quality, floodflow desynchronization, nutrient import or export, stormwater retention or detention, groundwater recharge or discharge, fish and wildlife habitat, recreation, education, and aesthetics.
+- k.
+The Department of Environmental Quality DEQ] Addendum, including latitude and longitude (to the nearest second) at the center of the project, United States Geological Survey Hydrologic Unit Code for the project and compensatory mitigation site, DEQ stream classification, stream drainage area, functions and values assessment for wetlands impacts (if applicable), wetlands delineation information, state and federal listed threatened and endangered species information, mitigation plan (demonstrating avoidance and minimization to the maximum extent practicable, and compensation for unavoidable impacts). - (1) For wetland impacts greater than one acre and for all water withdrawals, the assessment of functional values of the affected surface waters must include information on existing beneficial uses of the surface waters and information on fish and wildlife resources and habitat at the proposed project location[;:] - (a) Functional values may include: water quality, floodflow desynchronization, nutrient import or export, stormwater retention or detention, ground water recharge or discharge, fish and wildlife habitat, recreation, education, and aesthetics.
 These values shall be assessed using an acceptable method appropriate for the type of impacted resource.
-This information will be used to determine the type of compensatory mitigation required to ensure no net loss of wetland functions. - ii) Beneficial uses (both instream and offstream uses) include, but are not limited to: the protection of fish and wildlife habitat, maintenance of waste assimilation, recreation, navigation, cultural and aesthetic values, domestic (including public water supply), agricultural, electric power generation, commercial and industrial uses.
+This information will be used to determine the type of compensatory mitigation required to ensure no net loss of wetland functions. - [(b) Beneficial uses (both instream and offstream uses) include, but are not limited to: the protection of fish and wildlife habitat, maintenance of waste assimilation, recreation, navigation, cultural and aesthetic values, domestic (including public water supply), agricultural, electric power generation, commercial and industrial uses. - (b) Beneficial uses means both instream and offstream uses.
+Instream beneficial uses include, but are not limited to: the protection of fish and wildlife habitat; maintenance of waste assimilation; recreation; navigation; and cultural and aesthetic values.
+Offstream beneficial uses include, but are not limited to: domestic (including public water supply); agricultural; electric power generation; and commercial and industrial uses.]